389ds/389ds.github.io/docs/389ds/design/session-identifier-in-logs.md

 *parse_session_tracking_control* extract all the fields of the control.
 Except *sessionTrackingIdentifier* all fields are ignored.
 It test that  first 15th chars of *sessionTrackingIdentifier* are printable.
 Copy them to a string and store the string in the pblock->pb_intop->pb_session_tracking_id.
 When logging the result (*log_result*) it appends "sid=%s" with pblock->pb_intop->pb_session_tracking_id.

-The control is parsed but

-When the RFE is enabled, memberof plugin creates **a pipe** (*deferred_list*) into its configuration structure and **spawn a dedicated thread** (*deferred update thread*) that will consume what will be written in the pipe.
-If at startup of the thread, the attribute *memberOfNeedFixup* is set to 'true' then the thread launch a **fixup** task before processing any other update.

-Before entering its main loop, the deferred update thread updates the memberof plugin configuration entry and set *memberOfNeedFixup: true*.
-So if the server would terminate unexpectedly it will run fixup at restart

-If the RFE is disabled, no pipe nor dedicated deferred update thread is spawn

 #### data structure

 To support the control a new string *pb_session_tracking_id* is added to the pblock